Campion celebrates its 12th graduation

-Professor of Bioethics Margaret Somerville, of the University of Notre Dame, delivered the Occasional Address, in which she spoke of the value of inculcating awe and wonder in God’s creation.
-Read her speech below.
+Professor of Bioethics Margaret Somerville, of the University of Notre Dame, delivered the Occasional Address, in which she spoke of the value of inculcating awe and wonder in God's creation.
+Click here to read her speech.

 The graduating class included 28 graduates and five diplomates.